Azure/azure-data-labs/README.md

 > Note: This repo uses [Azure Data Labs modules repository](https://github.com/Azure/azure-data-labs-modules) within the /infra folder on each template.
 Follow the 'Create a New Template' guide below to know more.

-Each template provides the following features:

-- `infra` folder: includes IaC to deploy the required Azure resources of a lab
-- `samples` folder:  samples to start with on a lab
-- `config-lab.yml` file:  lab deployment config file

 ## Available Templates

 | Name | Status |